jason-kerney/joyeuse/bin/when.md

 ## When

-used to programaticly define branches and call them at a later time.
+used to programmatically define branches and call them at a later time.

 example:
 ```javascript